 These technological wonders have basically revolutionized the way people water their lawns – and they’re definitely here to stay.
-However, not even the best lawn sprinkler can do its job if you do not use it accordingly.
+However, not even the best lawn sprinkler or the best oscillating sprinkler can do its job if you do not use it accordingly.

 Below, we've provided several tips on how you can efficiently use your sprinkler to water the lawn.

 Depending on your lawn type, there will be a corresponding sprinkler system.
 Generally, a sprinkler waters a large section of land.
 A manual sprinkler is, as the name implies, a sprinkler you have to open yourself by opening the valve.